 Diane Rosenbaum served in Salem on behalf of Senate District 21 in Southeast Portland and Milwaukie since 2008.
 Diane has been the Senate Majority Leader and the President Pro-Temp.
 She previously served as Senate Assistant Majority Leader and as Chair of the Commerce & Workforce Development Committee.
 Prior to serving in the Senate, Diane served 10 years in the Oregon House, including many years in leadership positions such as House Speaker, Speaker Pro Tempore, House Democratic Whip, and Chair of the House Elections, Ethics and Rules Committee.
 Diane serves on the Oregon Hunger Relief Task Force.
 She has also served as Chair of the Oregon Commission for Women and of the Oregon Women’s Health & Wellness Alliance.

-Andee Short*, Chair, attended the George Washington University where she studied US History.
-She now works as Legislative Assistant to House Speaker Tina Kotek and has worked for former State Senators Jackie Dingfelder and Suzanne Bonamici, all former WINPAC candidates.
+Andee Short*, Chair, attended the George Washington University where she studied U.S. History.
+She’s worked as Legislative Deputy Director to House Speaker Tina Kotek and has worked for former State Senators Jackie Dingfelder and Suzanne Bonamici, all WINPAC candidates.
 Recently completing her Master’s degree from Lewis & Clark, she is prepared to teach in- and out – of the classroom.
 Andee teaches US history to high school seniors as a volunteer coach of the national championship winning Grant High School Constitution Team.